 For fall kayaking and canoeing, beauty awaits you on the chain of lakes connecting Bellaire, Central Lake, Ellsworth and Torch Lake.
-The large photo above of Six-Mile Lake was taken by innkeeper Janet Meteer of Bridgewalk B&B, Central Lake.
+The large photo above by Janet Meteer shows Six-Mile Lake, one in the chain.
 The innkeepers in any of the excellent B&Bs in these highlighted towns will get you fixed up with a way to get out on the water if you didn’t bring your own vessel.

 Or, so long as days are warm, try the Urban Kayak Adventure offered by The Kalamazoo House B&B on the Kalamazoo River.
 Kayaks and everything else you need are included plus a $25 gift certificate for Arcadia Ales brewery, where this unguided autumn adventure ends.

 Tree canopies also envelop parts of many Michigan bike trails, some of them with verticality but many of them oh-so-easy.
 If you’re one of the many people who abandoned bike riding because of joint problems or because of seats that numb your nether regions, get thee to a quality bike shop.
 You’ll find many choices today of bikes appropriate for a wide range of physical abilities and fitness levels.

 The Hart-Montague Trail is a favorite in NW Michigan.
 Three reasons to stay at Hart House B&B in Hart: